TheCry/i-mscp-keyhelp-migration/README.md

 # imscp-keyhelp-migration
-Mit diesem Script kann man einzelne Kunden zu KeyHelp migrieren.
-Das Script ist noch in der Entwicklung und nicht Produktiv!
+With this script you are able to migrate every customer from the i-MSCP server to your new KeyHelp server

 ## Requirements
+* run the script on the KeyHelp server
 * min. phython 3.5
-* run the script on the KeyHelp server
+* i-MSCP server must have the version 1.5.3

 ## Required settings in KeyHelp
 * SETTINGS => Configuration => Database => Allow remote access = enable